CleverCloud/clever-operator/docs/50-release.md

 ### Create operator-lifecycle-manager manifests for the new release

 Firstly, you will need to duplicate manifests located in `deployments/operator-lifecycle-manager/bundle-<latest-release>` to the new release.
-Once, this is done, you will got something like below.
+Once this is done, you will get something like below.

 ```
 deployments/operator-lifecycle-manager/bundle-<new-release>